Do Your Instrument Panel Lights Stay On After the Key Is Removed? Here’s Why

 Summary

 The instrument panel lights will warn you when your vehicle has issues, but they only do this when the engine is on.
-So, if your dash lights stay on when the car is off, don’t ignore them.
+So, if your dash lights stay on when the car is off, there’s obviously a problem that needs to be addressed.

-Instrument panel lights, like the door ajar indicator and the handbrake light, can illuminate even when the keys aren’t inserted into the ignition.
+Instrument panel lights, like the door ajar indicator and the handbrake light on some vehicles, can illuminate even when the keys aren’t inserted into the ignition.
 Let’s explore the possible reasons why the other dash lights can illuminate even after the key is removed.

 Why Do Car Dashboard Lights Stay On When the Car Is Off?